selimharfouche/wellplates/README.md

 ### database.json
 Contains the wellplate data used in the application.

-## Search
-**components/search/**: This directory contains all the scripts related to the search feature.

 ### Search.js
 **Purpose**: provides a search bar and filters to filter through the well plates data.